OpenHearing/TabSINT/Specifications/dpgram/dpgram.rst

 The GUI should display the results of the DP-gram exam:

 * Results are plotted in a manner similar to the plot shown below.
-* Below the plot, a table similar to the one shown below should summarize the results saved for the DP-gram exam.

 .. figure:: dpgram-GUI-Results.png
    :align: center